OxHobbs/cPackageManagement/readme.md

 * **InstallationPolicy**: Specify whether the repository is trusted or untrusted { `'Trusted'` | `'Untrusted'` }.
 Defaults to 'Untrusted'
 * **PackageManagementProvider**: Specify the provider to use for interfacing with the respository.
 Defaults to 'NuGet'

+### cNugetInitPackages

+### cPublishPSModule

 ## Change Log

+### v0.3.0
+* Added the cPublishPSModule resource.
+This resource allows you to Publish a module to a specified PowerShell Repo.

 ### v0.2.0
 * Added the cNugetInitPackages resource.
 This resource maps to the nuget init command that registers all package in a directory a a feed directory.